 (ii) Any time during the preceding tax year (however, an election made no later than 2 months and 15 days after the beginning of a tax year that is less than two and a half months long is treated as timely for that year).

 Generally, an election made after the 15th day of the third month, but before the end of the tax year is effective for the next tax year (unless you can show a failure to file on time was due to reasonable cause).
-Some states also want you to file a state-level S corporation election once you incorporate your business.
+Some states also want you to file a state-level S corporation election once you know how to incorporate small businesses.

 Now that you know the major differences between C-Corps and S-Corps, the question arises how can you decide between the two business entities?
 Many small business owners usually choose an S-Corp status that helps save money on taxes.
 However, if you are planning to raise investor money in the future or have plans to grow into a large company, then C-Corp might be a better option for you.

 A lot of the benefits and disadvantages of both entities lie in their differences.
-Let’s take another look at some of the pros and cons of C Corporations and C Corporations.
+Let’s take another look at some of the pros and cons of S-corp vs C-corp.

 C Corporations: Pros and Cons

 C-Corps, being the default type of corporation, does not require any additional paperwork to be filled.